What is a Federal Direct Loan?

-- All student loan funds will be disbursed through the Business Office at Fletcher onto your BankMobile card.
+- All student loan funds will be disbursed through the Business Office at Fletcher to your selected refund method through BankMobile.

 - Students must have submitted all required financial aid paperwork by the published deadline each semester to receive a disbursement.
 Late applications will be processed and awarded weekly.
 Depending upon the date of receipt, students who submit late applications will be expected to pay their tuition and fees prior to receipt of their award.

 - Each semester, disbursements are issued approximately 4 weeks after the start of classes.
 Disbursements for late applicants will occur each week thereafter through the end of the semester.

 - First Time Loan Borrowers: All first time loan borrowers are subject to at least a thirty (30) day delayed disbursement of loans funds for the semester.